Seismic Compliance Frequently Asked Questions

 3. Can a different format be used for the “Compliance Plan Schedule” than the one specified in the regulations if we add a space for the governing codes and the year of construction?

-4. We are doing a major SB1953 retrofit on a hospital building.
+4. We are doing a major SB 1953 retrofit on a hospital building.
 Will this trigger compliance with accessibility for disabled persons?
 Does the answer change if functional service areas are remodeled?
-Any range on cost to do accessibility changes?
+Is there any range on cost to do accessibility changes?

 Where the total cost of a retrofit, or remodel, exceeds the current valuation threshold discussed below, and the Office determines that the cost of full compliance is an unreasonable hardship, compliance shall be provided to the greatest extent possible; but in no case shall be cost of compliance be less than 20 percent of the cost of the alterations, structural repairs or addition.
 Where the total construction cost of a retrofit or remodel project does not exceed the most current valuation threshold and the cost of compliance with the accessibility requirements is disproportionate (i.e. exceeds 20% of the total project cost) without the required accessibility features, an “unreasonable hardship” may also exist.
 The Office will use the most current valuation threshold in determining if a retrofit or remodel project would create an “unreasonable hardship”.
 The 2021 valuation threshold is $172,418.00 and OSH-FD-800 application can be used when applicable.